mattgd/SayWhat/README.md

 # SayWhat
 A simple Java game where a player has to unscramble a catchphrase using the provided GUI.
-Final Project for APCS
+Final Project for APCS.
-GIT with the program, man
+GIT with the program, man, because you know, dropbox wasnt enough cloud connectivity.